yshuyan/spec-kit/templates/commands/specify-unit.md

 Given that unit test description, do this:

-1. **Run the script with the test description**: Execute `{SCRIPT} --json "<test_description>"` from repo root where `<test_description>` is what the user typed after /specify-unit.
+1. **Run the script with bash explicitly**: Execute `bash scripts/bash/create-unit-test.sh --json "<test_description>"` from repo root where `<test_description>` is what the user typed after /specify-unit.
 Parse the JSON output for BRANCH_NAME and TEST_SPEC_FILE.
 All file paths must be absolute.
    **IMPORTANT**: You must pass the test description as an argument to the script.
-Example: If user said "test user authentication", run: `scripts/bash/create-unit-test.sh --json "test user authentication"`
+   **Example**: If user said "test user authentication", run: `bash scripts/bash/create-unit-test.sh --json "test user authentication"`

 2. Load `.specify/templates/unit-test-template.md` to understand required sections.